 5. White tea

 An uncommon tea that’s slowly gaining traction in India and elsewhere, all because of the number of benefits just one cup of it holds.
 White tea comes from the same plant, Camellia sinensis, as white and green tea.
-It’s quite popular in China and here are the reasons why:
+It’s quite popular in China owing to its many benefits.

 - White tea has excellent antioxidant and antiproliferative properties.
 It is considered to be much more effective than green tea to fight cancer cells.
 It also prevents the development of any new cancer cells.

-- White tea has an unique ability to flush out toxins from the body, which makes it a foolproof remedy to dissolve that zit from inside.
+- White tea has a unique ability to flush out toxins from the body, which makes it a foolproof remedy to dissolve that zit from inside.
 Removing toxins can also help boost your skin’s glow.
-Furthermore, white tea improves immune function of skin cells and protects it from harmful sun rays.
+Furthermore, white tea improves the immune function of skin cells and protects them from harmful sun rays.